LLNL/zfp/docs/source/installation.rst

   Build |libzforp| for Fortran bindings to the C API.

-  Requires Fortran standard 2003 and later.
+  Requires Fortran standard 2003 or later.

   Default: off.